unksleer/hgtv/README.md

 ## ⚠️ Important Disclaimers

-- **Terms of Service**: Automated entry may violate sweepstakes terms of service.
-This tool is for educational purposes.
-Review official rules before use.
 - **CAPTCHA**: Forms use Google reCAPTCHA which may require manual solving.
 The script will pause for 60 seconds when CAPTCHA is detected.
 - **Rate Limiting**: Entries are limited to once per day per email address per site.